Sceptre-Sec/MyDFIR-Microsoft-SOC-Challenge/Sentinel-BruteForce-Investigation/README.md

-# Sentinel Brute Force Investigation (Day 7)
+# Sentinel Brute Force Investigation

 This project is part of the **Microsoft 30-Day SOC Analyst Challenge** by MyDFIR.
-The focus was to detect, investigate and automate alerting for brute-force attacks using Microsoft Sentinel.
+The focus was to detect and investigate brute-force attacks using Microsoft Sentinel.

 ---